-The Student Health Services office, 160 Fine Arts Building, is open from 8 to 12 a.m. and from 1 to 5 p.m., Monday through Friday.
+The Student Health Services Office, 160 Fine Arts Building, is open from 8 a.m. to 5 p.m., Monday through Friday.
 Requests for service should be on an appointment basis, if possible.
 Emergency care will be rendered immediately at any time on the campus.
 The facilities are available to all currently enrolled students.